 Options for treating sacroiliac joint pain

-Some patients respond to physical therapy, chiropractic manipulations, use of oral medications, as well as injection therapy.
-Intermittent use of a pelvic belt may provide symptomatic relief as well.
-These treatments are performed repetitively, and frequently symptom improvement using these therapies is temporary.
+Some patients respond to physical therapy, use of oral medications, as well as injection therapy.
+Intermittent use of a pelvic belt may provide symptom relief as well.
+Treatments such as injections or use of a belt are performed repetitively and symptom improvement using these therapies may be temporary.
 Once non-surgical treatment options have been tried and do not provide relief, your surgeon may consider other options, including surgery.

 Sacroiliac (SI) joint fusion with the iFuse Implant System®